Coffee Granita makes a cool, refreshing treat. Made of three ingredients, this will become a favorite granita recipe for coffee lovers!

 As much as I love homemade ice cream recipes, I also love a how refreshing a granita is on a hot day!
 For an easy, yet elegant dessert for a simple supper, this coffee granita is just what I need!

 I begin with the two main ingredients – my cold brew coffee like I make to use for iced coffee, along with a bit of simple syrup.
 I also like to add a pinch of espresso powder just to heighten the flavor as the third ingredient.
 Now, if I am serving it late really late or know that someone is sensitive to caffeine, I’ll use a decaffeinated coffee for the cold brew coffee portion and skip the espresso powder completely.
 It still tastes fabulous!

-Once you have the mixture at just the right amount of sweetness to your preference, pour the mixture into a shallow metal or another freezer safe container.
-I like to use a square metal baking pan.
-Then, pop your granita pan into the freezer.
+To the hot brewed coffee, add your sugar and espresso powder.
+Stir until the sugar has dissolved.
+Then, pour the mixture into a freezer-safe baking dish.
+Then, place your granita pan into the freezer.
 About every twenty to thirty minutes or so, you’ll remove the pan from the freezer and scrape it with the tines of a fork.
 Then, return it to the freezer, repeating until there is now more loose liquid in the container.
 Then freeze for an additional thirty minutes.

 To serve the granita, I love to scoop it into a glass dessert dish or dessert glass and top with sweetened whipped cream.
 But seriously, it is amazing just right by itself!

 Coffee Granita Recipe